RenderKit/ospray/doc/api.md

                                                values are assumed to be
                                                uniformly distributed

-  vec3f      c0                                orientation, i.e. direction of
+  vec3f      c0                                orientation, i.e., direction of
                                                the C0-(half)plane (only needed
                                                if illumination via
                                                `intensityDistribution` is